 In the same chapter, Baucham criticizes Ibram X. Kendi, “Kendi’s solution [to systemic racism] is legal rather than spiritual” (89).
 I know little about Kendi, but this criticism is disingenuous (though it will play to a certain audience).
 Later in the book Baucham admits he is concerned, even angered, that the anti-racist movement has distracted the church from the anti-abortion movement.
 But, being anti-abortion isn’t enough.
 Seeking remedies that fall short of overturning Roe aren’t enough.
 He lambasts Pro-Life Evangelicals for Biden (Ron Sider, Richard Mouw, Richard Foster, and John Perkins) for a statement that suggests other issues like poverty and lack of health care are also pro-life issues.
 He writes, “I agree wholeheartedly that being pro-life should go beyond just being anti-abortion.
 However, it must start there” (192).
 In other words, don’t just be prolife, be prolife the same way I am.
 And don’t just seek to reduce abortion by offering free health care or childcare, make it illegal by voting for people, like Trump, who promise to overturn Roe.
 But he criticizes Kendi for offering a legal instead of spiritual solution?!
 What a clear and unfair double standard.

 The chapter entitled “A New Priesthood,” takes aim at “ethnic gnosticism,” the idea that “people have special knowledge based solely on their ethnicity” (92).
 Baucham does highlight some obviously erroneous views.
-For example, Yosso writes, “the knowledge yielded by the standpoint of the proletariat stands on a higher scientific plane objectively” (92).
+For example, George Lukacs writes, “the knowledge yielded by the standpoint of the proletariat stands on a higher scientific plane objectively” (92).
 This is non-sense.
 But, rejecting this untruth does not mean that we should undervalue lived experience.
 Baucham also reject the perfectly reasonable statement by Delgado, “The voice-of-color thesis holds that because of their different histories and experiences with oppression, Black, American Indian, Asian, and Latino writes and thinks may be able to communicate to their white counterparts matters that the whites are unlikely to know” (92).
-Yosso and Delgado are not saying the same thing, but Baucham conflates the two.
+Lukacs and Delgado are not saying the same thing, but Baucham conflates the two.
 He does, helpfully I think, warn against assuming a singular black perspective and the trend of dismissing disparate minority voices.
 But his stubbornness or naivete forces him into a corner where he denies that cultural blind spots exist.
-“David Platt,” he accuses,” bowed to these forces when he said, ‘I want to sacrifice more of my preferences as a white pastor…I need to grow…I I do not want to speak from the Bible on issues that are popular among white followers of Christ…And I know, as a white pastor, I have blind spots, so I am part of the problem (102).
-He is concerned because, for example, Phil Vischer says, “We need to listen to voices who study the issues and have had the experience (99).
-In what world is experience not helpful!
-If I’m going to visit Paris, I consult people who’ve been there!
+“David Platt,” he accuses, “bowed to these forces when he said, ‘I want to sacrifice more of my preferences as a white pastor…I need to grow…I I do not want to speak from the Bible on issues that are popular among white followers of Christ…And I know, as a white pastor, I have blind spots, so I am part of the problem” (102).
+He is concerned because, for example, Phil Vischer says, “We need to listen to voices who study the issues and have had the experience” (99).
+But, in what world is experience not helpful!
+If I’m going to visit Paris, I consult people who’ve been there.
 If I want to build a treehouse, I seek advice from people who’ve done it.
 If I want to know what it is like to sit on a crowded plane when you are obese, I don’t ask a skinny guy!
 Certainly, some theorists take this too far and say things like “the quest of objectivity is tantamount to white supremacy” (100).
 But, rejecting that does not mean, cannot mean, devaluing people’s on-the-street experience.
 Part of the reason he rejects the lived experience is “that those stories so often are proven wrong” (106).
 Of course, we should not support untruthful story-telling, but is it only black Americans who are prone to shade the truth?
 He offers a few examples where accusations against police by black motorists were proven false.
 How about some examples where claims to innocence by white police officers were also proven false?

 This leads to another even more serious flaw.
 The attacks on those Christian leaders who do accept some aspects of CRT (i.e. that white privilege exists or that there is such a thing as systemic racism) are frequent and ungenerous in the extreme, often reading them in the worst light possible.
 Matt Chandler is called out for acknowledging that he has “grown up with the invisible bag of privilege” (73).
 Heartrendingly, in a paragraph that calls out David Platt for his his 2018 Together for the Gospel sermon (which I watched and was deeply moved by), Baucham asserts, “it is the antiracists who have abandoned the Gospel since, in their view, there is no good news of grace.
 There is only law” (88).
 This is a bald faced misrepresentation of Platt’s sermon and of the many Christian antiracists he calls out.
 Nowhere did Platt suggest there was no forgiveness for the racist.
 Platt would most definitely extend the gospel of grace to all who repent.
 Does he preach law (“do this,” and “don’t do that”)?
 Of course!
 Every Christian preacher should preach law – we still tell people don’t lust, don’t be greedy, strive for justice, love your neighbor, AND don’t be a racist!
 Paul’s gospel-saturated letters still make demands of people, still call them to right living vertically and horizontally.
 Our preaching should reflect this still today, as Platt’s sermon does, and to suggest that doing so is a betrayal of the gospel is grossly unfair.